December 20, 2017//Ellen NeveuxLast Updated: October 25, 2021

 If you maintain accurate and up-to-date business agreements with your vendors, you are at a good starting point.
 Even at present, handling data from the EU requires compliance with the still-effective EU Data Protection Directive.
 If the GDPR applies to your business, and you have already built these protections into your vendor agreements, you must only update for the GDPR.
 If your vendor agreements are not already tight and compliant – or if you are operating on a boilerplate contract – you have your work cut out for you.

 The GDPR requires that controllers (your business) work only with data processors (or vendor partners) who guarantee compliance with the regulation.
 The legislation specifies the use of a written contract to formalize and define the responsibilities of the controller and the processor.
 Here are a few of the key points to address in your amended third-party vendor agreements:

 If your business is subject to the GDPR and you are still in preliminary stages of identifying vendors in your network, it is important to drill into the details and create compliant contracts now.
-Check out the GDPR portal – it has a countdown clock to enforcement of the new regulation.
 Are you ready?

 Our sole focus is secure third-party remote access.
 For highly regulated enterprise organizations, SecureLink Enterprise Access has pioneered a secure remote access platform.
 SecureLink for enterprise allows an organization to identify, control, and audit third-party vendors.
 For vendors, SecureLink Customer Connect is the gold standard remote access support platform because it is easy, efficient, and ensures compliance and reduces liability when supporting customers.